-Pergolas can be quite tall, so ensuring that there is enough clearance to avoid touching tree branches, awnings, and other obstacles is vital.
-Column placement is also crucial so the structure has the support it needs to keep from collapsing.
+Pergolas can be quite tall, so make sure that there is enough clearance to avoid touching tree branches, awnings, and other obstacles.
+Post placement is also crucial so the structure has the support it needs to keep from collapsing.
 Pergola shapes vary and the choice depends on both personal style and the best fit for the yard.

 Pergolas tend to fit into a traditional, modern, or contemporary aesthetic.

 - Modern pergolas utilize a simple box frame with clean lines.
-Made of a variety of materials such as metal, fiberglass, and PVC, this aesthetic creates a streamlined look with blunt ends and minimal details.
+Made of a variety of materials such as metal, fiberglass, and PVC, this aesthetic creates a streamlined look with blunt ends and minimalist details.